zpz/upathlib/README.md

 # upathlib

 This package defines some APIs for working with a cloud blob store (aka "object store").
-The motivation is to provide a unified or "universal" API for blob store clients, including local file systems.
+The motivation is to provide a "unified" or "universal" API for blob store clients, including local file systems.

 The APIs follow the style of the standard library [`pathlib`](https://docs.python.org/3/library/pathlib.html) where appropriate.
 Attention is focused on identifying the *most essential* functionalities